 Disqualification.
-A person who is currently disqualified from receiving General Assistance due to a violation of sections 5.5, 5.6, 5.7, 5.8 or 6.4 of this ordinance is ineligible to receive emergency assistance (22 M.R.S.A. § 4308(2)(A)).
+A person who is currently disqualified from receiving General Assistance due to a violation of sections 5.5, 5.6, 5.7, 5.8, 5.9 or 6.4 of this ordinance is ineligible to receive emergency assistance (22 M.R.S.A. § 4308(2)(A)).
 However, dependents of a disqualified person may be eligible for assistance.
 For the purposes of this section, "dependents" are defined as: 1) a dependent minor child; 2) an elderly, ill or disabled person; or 3) a person whose presence is required to provide care for any child under the age of 6 years or any ill or disabled member of the household (22 M.R.S.A. § 4309(3)).

-In the event one or more members of a household are disqualified and assistance is requested for the remaining dependents, the eligibility of those dependents will be calculated as though the household is comprised of the dependents only, except that all household income will be considered available to them.
+In the event one or more members of a household are disqualified and assistance is requested for the remaining dependents, the eligibility of those dependents will be calculated as thoughby dividing the maximum level of assistance available to the entire household is comprised of the dependents only, except that all by the total number of household income will be considered available to them. members.